expo/expo/docs/versions/unversioned/sdk/notifications.rst

 .. function:: Exponent.Notifications.dismissAllNotificationsAsync()

    *Android only*.
-Clears any notificatons that have been presented by the app.
+Clears any notifications that have been presented by the app.

 .. function:: Exponent.Notifications.cancelScheduledNotificationAsync(localNotificationId)